 2. Subtle Strike

 Subtle Strike is very well positioned in this environment.
-Creatures are often similarly sized, and there are quite many with only one toughness.
+Creatures are often of the similar size, and there are quite many with only one toughness.

 Fen Hauler is a big bug that you’ll want to include in all your black improvise decks.
 It certainly doesn’t fit in every deck, but the deck that wants it, really wants it.